NON-OS/nonos-docker-anon-script/README.md

 ## 🔧 Overview

-This project provisions and launches a fleet of Anon protocol relays using Docker, while simultaneously securing the host system using best practices for server hardening.
+This project provisions and launches a fleet of Anyone protocol relays using Docker, while simultaneously securing the host system using best practices for server hardening.
 Each relay runs in an isolated container, with a unique IP address assigned via macvlan networking, and a dedicated configuration.

 ---